SE(3)-Hyena Operator for Scalable Equivariant Learning: Related work

 \section{Related work}

 \paragraph{Equivariance} Equivariance to group transformations, particularly rotations and translations in 3D, is crucial for modeling physical systems ~\cite{zhang2023artificial}. \citet{schutt2017schnet} condition continuous convolutional filters on relative distances to build model invariant to rotations and translations. \citet{thomas2018tensor,fuchs2020se,brandstetter2021geometric,liao2023equiformer,bekkers2023fast} utilize spherical harmonics as a steerable basis which enables equivariance between higher-order representations.
-Since computing spherical harmonics can be expensive, \citet{jing2021learning,jing2021equivariant,satorras2021n,deng2021vn} focus on directly updating vector-valued features to maintain equivariance.
+Since computing spherical harmonics can be expensive, \citet{jing2021learning,jing2021equivariant,satorras2021n,deng2021vn} focus on directly updating vector-valued features to maintain equivariance, while \citet{zhdanov2024implicit} employ another equivariant network to implicitly parameterize steerable kernels.
 Another recent line of work ~\cite{ruhe2023clifford,ruhe2023geometric,brehmer2023geometric,zhdanov2024cliffordsteerable} employs geometric algebra representation which natively provides a flexible framework for processing symmetries in the data~\cite{dorst2009geometric}.

 While these works focus on how to build equivariance into a neural network, in this paper we focus on efficient equivariance to model global geometric contexts at scale.

 \paragraph{Modeling geometric context} Various strategies are employed to process context information in geometric data.
 Convolutional methods aggregate context linearly within a local neighborhood, guided by either a graph topology~\cite{kipf2016semi} or spatial relations in geometric graphs~\cite{schutt2017schnet,wu2019pointconv,thomas2018tensor}.
 Message-passing framework~\cite{gilmer2017neural} generalizes convolutions, facilitating the exchange of nonlinear messages between nodes with learnable message functions.
 These approaches are favored for their simplicity, balanced computational demands, and expressiveness~\cite{wu2020comprehensive}.
 However, they are limited to local interactions and are known to suffer from oversmoothing~\cite{rusch2023survey}.
 This hinders building deep message-passing networks capable of encompassing a global geometric context in a receptive field.
 To address these limitations, recent methods have turned to self-attention mechanisms for graph~\cite{yang2021graphformers,kreuzer2021rethinking,kim2022pure,rampavsek2022recipe} and geometric graph~\cite{fuchs2020se,liao2023equiformer,brehmer2023geometric} data, outperforming convolutional and message-passing approaches.
 Yet, the quadratic computational cost of self-attention poses significant challenges when modeling large-scale physical systems.
 In this work, we aim to develop a method for global geometric context processing with sub-quadratic computational complexity.